vors/psconfeu-2018-workshop/01-Bootstrap.md

 There are few non-trivial gotchas in the schema:

-- You don't need to edit the SYNTAX section by hands.
+- You don't need to edit the SYNTAX section by hand.
   It's for convenience in the online help only.
   Everything, except the parameter set name will be ignored in the external help generation.
 - Every parameter has metadata in the key-value form.
   It's populated from the actual parameter metadata in the code.
-  In most cases, you don't need to change it by hands.
+  In most cases, you don't need to change it by hand.
 - You can add more Examples by copy-pasting the template.

 ## 4. Write the documentation in the template

-Open the `./docs/New-Greeting.md` file and write the documentation by replacing all the placeholders (they start with `{{`) by something meaningful.
+Open the `./docs/New-Greeting.md` file and write the documentation by replacing all the placeholders (they start with `{{`) with something meaningful.
 Please, don't use just dummy entries, put some love in the writing!

 *Note: once markdown is generated you can start treating it as the source of truth for the documentation.
 I.e. fix typos and add new content to the markdown help.*